johnliu55tw/debian-packaging/README.md

 ```
 where `johnliu.patch` is the name of the patch.

-Because we're adding a new file `testing.sh` instead of changing existed one,
+Because we're adding a new file `testing.sh` instead of changing an existed
-we need to **create an empty file first** so `quilt` can track it:
+file, we need to **create an empty file** first so `quilt` can track it:

 ```bash
 $ touch testing.sh